nathantannar4/InputBarAccessoryView/README.md

 func inputBar(_ inputBar: InputBarAccessoryView, didSwipeTextViewWith gesture: UISwipeGestureRecognizer)
 ```

-## Planned Features

-- [X] Autocomplete
-- [ ] Image view picker
-- [ ] Image support in the InputTextView
-- [ ] Text markup support in the InputTextView

 Have a suggestion?
 Make a PR!

 ## Changelog

+- 1.1.2
+        - Fixed issue where adjusting the `InputTextView`'s placeholder text alignment didn't work
+        - Fixed iPhone X support where the home indicator overlapped the `InputTextView`
 - 1.1.1
         - AutocompleteManager bug fixes and customization improvements
 - 1.1.0
-        - AttactchmentManager
+        - AttactchmentManager (Beta)
 - 1.0.0
 	- A more refined AutocompleteManager
 	- Auto-layout bug fixes